goodyInt/gavinpower.com/README.md

 $ bower install
 ```

-#### Then build a new dist folder and copy all the assets etc:
+#### Build a new dist folder and copy all the assets etc:

 ```
 $ gulp buildProd
 ```

-#### To build a dev build and use your own live server:
+#### Build a dev version and use your own live server:

 ```
 $ gulp buildDev
 ```

-#### To build a dev build and use watchify live server (this seems a little buggy at the moment and requires a browser refresh from time to time):
+#### Build a dev version and use watchify live server (this seems a little buggy at the moment and requires a browser refresh from time to time):

 ```
 $ gulp go
 ```

-#### Post on the web by coping the dist folder to your server.
+#### Post on the web by copying the dist folder to your server.
 Please credit me and email me so that I can see your iteration.
 Have fun!

 #### this site: www.gavinpower.com